 On level two we learn to understand.
 We begin to decode information and learn that a lemon is yellow when it’s ripe to eat, and if we take a bite, that it’s really super sour.
 We also understand that lemons love sunshine and that they contain lots of vitamin C, which is a great natural antioxidant that keeps us healthy.
 Now as we really understand a lemon, we can work with it.

-On the third level we apply what we know.
-We’ve understood that while lemons are sour, they are also a great provider of vitamin C. To apply this knowledge in a meaningful way.
-We could boil a lemon into hot water and add some honey.
-Then serve this hot lemon to our sick sister, who’s in need of a treatment.
+On the third level, we apply what we know.
+We’ve understood that while lemons are sour, they are also a great provider of vitamin C. To apply this knowledge in a meaningful way, we could boil a lemon into hot water and add some honey.
+Then serve this hot lemon to our sick sister, who’s in need of treatment.

 Now after we have learned, understood, applied, analyzed and evaluated, we are ready to create.
 As we now really understand lemons, also in comparison to similar things, we can formulate a plan to create our own natural lemonade.
 It’s now easy to come up with a cute shop design, a good name “sweet lemons” and a good slogan “natural healthy yummy”.